-New technologies are revolutionizing how manufacturers connect processes and collect data on the shop floor.
+New technologies are revolutionizing how manufacturers connect their workers, machines, and processes to collect data on the shop floor.

 Among the most promising is Edge Computing.